Digital Content Standards

 - Submit any website address changes to the A-Z Index.

 - All factual/statistical information must match official University information provided in the Institutional Research Fact Book.

 - Copyrighted material used without permission or credit is prohibited.
 Information and images used from other sources must be properly credited by linking to the source.
 If a link is not available, a reference can be used.
-Any questions pertaining to copyright law and permissions can be directed to the Office of General Counsel.

 - Websites must follow accessibility standards set by the Americans with Disabilities Act and World Wide Web Consortium (W3C).

 Unless otherwise noted, Associated Press (AP) style is the designated writing guideline for the UND website.

 Please consult the Writing Guidelines for general text style recommendations and the Visual Guide for graphics and photography help.
 In addition, the following style guidelines are recommended for UND websites:

 Alt tags should concisely describe what the picture is/represents or its function (e.g. Students walking into Merrifield Hall.)
 Refrain from stating a picture is a picture (e.g., picture of Merrifield Hall).

 Do not use the image file name as the alt tag.

 - Yes: Front door of UND Memorial Union